You might have heard of this term before, but do you really know what it is?

 In our next lesson, part 2 on Accrued Income, we'll go over the second example relating to the funeral services that were provided - recording the payment from the debtor at the end of the month.

 By the way, if you've been going through our lessons in order, this one is by far the most difficult so far.
-So if you're not completely 100% yet, don't worry.
+So if you're not feeling 100% yet, don't worry.

 IMPORTANT: Do not move forward if you're confused.
 Instead, take a step back to the previous lesson entitled Income: Definition and Examples and go over the examples in it.
 When you're happy with that lesson, return to this one and check it over again.
 If you're still having trouble, return to earlier lessons you didn't feel good about, even the lessons in Basic Accounting Concepts.
 See if you can spot anything you didn't quite get the first time.